 If you’ve ever dreamed of a working in radio or television, consider majoring in broadcast/electronic media at USU.
 Students develop writing skills for radio and TV scripts as well as learn how to use electronic media equipment for distributing content over the airwaves and the internet.
 Students can get hands-on experience by getting involved with Utah Public Radio, Aggie radio, or A-TV News.

-The department maintains studios and labs designed to train students in various communications skills including the multimedia computer newsroom, a video preproduction studio and full TV studio, and a photographic darkroom.
+The department maintains studios and labs designed to train students in various communications skills including the multimedia computer newsroom, a video preproduction studio and full TV studio.

 Students receive instruction both in traditional communications basics such as writing, information-gathering and reporting, video production and in new technologies of on-line information gathering and in critical skills of media literacy.